 • Employee Training and Awareness: Implement training programs to educate employees about the policies and the implications of misconduct, fostering a culture of accountability.

 Incorporating these elements into HR practices not only fortifies the organization against legal challenges but also promotes a positive work environment.
-By prioritizing risk assessment and policy evaluation, companies can effectively navigate the complexities of employee misconduct, thereby safeguarding their interests and enhancing overall workplace integrity.
+By prioritizing risk assessment and policy evaluation, companies can effectively navigate employee misconduct, thereby safeguarding their interests and enhancing overall workplace integrity.

 Ensuring Consistent Enforcement